LordDetson/todo-manager-docker-config/README.md

 - Fix warnings in Jenkins
 - Send the build of the desktop version of the application for download after the swing job is completed
 - Create and deploy the docker image of the backend application version after the api job is completed

+## Links

+- This CI/CD config repository is connected to LordDetson/todo-manager-core, LordDetson/todo-manager-swing, LordDetson/todo-manager-api